sparkflows/sparkflows-docs/docs/installation-upgrading/database/index.rst

 Database Setup
 --------------

+Fire stores metadata in a Relational Database.
+These include:

+  * Dataset Definitions
+  * Workflows
+  * Users
+  * Groups
+  * Roles
+  * Dashboards

-Below are the details for configuring a database for Fire:
+Below are the details for setting up a database for Fire:

 .. toctree::
    :maxdepth: 1